gvsmraju/docker-terraform-aws-training/README.md

 # STEP 2

-You need :
+This step consists to learn how to shared your docker.
+For this, you will need to:

-- Creating ECR container on AWS
+- Create ECR container on AWS
-- Creating TAG command
+- Create the TAG command
-- Pushing your container
-- Getting your container
-- Switch your container
-- See this commands:
+- Create the push command

+What you will learn with this :

-    - git tag
+- The command git tag
-    - git push
+- The command git push
-    - git pull
+- The command git pull
 - How to connect to AWS with awscli

 # STEP 3

-You need :
+This step consists to learn how Terraform and AWS works.
+For this, you will need to:

-- Creating your first Docker Cluster with Terraform
+- Create your first Docker Cluster with Terraform

-- See this commands:
+What you will learn with this :

-    - terraform init
+- The command terraform init
-    - terraform workspace select staging
+- The command terraform workspace select staging
-    - terraform plan
+- The command terraform plan
-    - terraform apply --var-file=staging.tfvars
+- The command terraform apply --var-file=staging.tfvars
-- Terraform Documentation
-- How to create docker cluster
-- How to connect to the docker cluster
-- How to use docker inside the cluster
+- How to search inside the Terraform documentation
-- See all the components
 - How to use autoscaling
 - To connect to your server

 ```